 We have successfully represented major distribution and franchise systems in industries that range from hospitality, timeshare and real estate brokerage to consumer products, including appliances, food, beverage, furniture care and personal care.
 We have obtained favorable verdicts, judgments, arbitration awards and other resolutions across the country on a wide variety of claims with system-wide implications.
 We also help our clients avoid and resolve litigation, whether on a classwide or an individual basis.
 Our work has helped our clients meet the challenges of consumer class actions as well as individual suits regarding terminations, system changes, contract rights, trademark and trade dress protections, and data privacy.

-Our clients include nationally known manufacturers and franchisors, including Wyndham, Ramada, Howard Johnson, Days Inns, Super 8, Coldwell Banker, Century 21, EagleRider, and Keller Williams, as well as manufacturers and distribution systems such as Valspar, Unilever, and U.S. Foods.
+Our clients include nationally known manufacturers and franchisors, including Wyndham, Ramada, Howard Johnson, Days Inns, Super 8, Coldwell Banker, Century 21, EagleRider, and Keller Williams, as well as manufacturers and distribution systems such as Valspar, and Unilever.

 Members of our team have received national recognition from Chambers, Leading Lawyers and other rating groups, including a designation of “Franchise Lawyer of the Year.”
 Our lawyers have held leadership positions with organizations including the ABA Forum on Franchising, serving on its Governing Committee, Litigation and Dispute Resolution Steering Committee, and Publications Committee.
 Team members teach nationally and at law schools including Northwestern and Michigan, on topics ranging from trial advocacy to antitrust law.
 We write and speak regularly on franchise and distribution topics at conferences sponsored by the ABA, the International Franchise Association, and other major franchise and distribution groups and associations.

 Our successful representations of clients in franchise and distribution cases include: